 Gibby's Grub is located on Bruce Rd 3 just as you enter the village of Paisley.

 You may have heard about chicken wings or pork back ribs but what about chicken back ribs?
 Maple Lodge Farms has created this amazing chicken wing alternative.
-They have called it "Seasoned, Skinless Chicken Back & Ribs" but Jay Eatz is going to shorten it to chicken ribs.
+They have called them "Seasoned, Skinless Chicken Back & Ribs" but Jay Eatz is going to shorten it to chicken ribs.
 I have tried these a few times and would put them right on par with chicken wings.
 I like the white meat and the flavour that the rib bones infuse into the meat.
 One thing chicken ribs have over chicken wings is the price, I paid $2.09/lb (compare wings at $4.99/lb).
 They are also very BBQ friendly and easy to make.

 I preheated the BBQ to medium.
 Then placed the chicken ribs rib side down on the grill.